Breakpoint23/Portfolio/README.md

 It tells you if your typing pattern matches with the enrolled sample.
 - It also gives back a distance between two samples (Enrolled and Current) which gives an idea of how different the samples are.

+#### Settings

+You can change the acceptable ditance between the enrolled sample and new sample using the slider.